Skip to content

 Thermal Considerations

 Pushing 1W from a small module generates heat.
-The SKY66122 PA in the WisMesh kit will warm up during transmission.
+The SKY66122 PA in the WisMesh kit warms up during transmission.

-For typical mesh usage (bursty, low duty cycle messaging), this is not a problem.
-However:
+For typical mesh usage (bursty, low-duty-cycle messaging), that’s not a problem.
+A few things to keep in mind:

 • Avoid continuous high-power transmissions

-• Do not enclose the 1W kit in a tight, unventilated box at max power
+• Don’t enclose the 1W kit in a tight, unventilated box at max power

 • Consider duty cycle if sending frequent messages

-The RAK4631 at 22 dBm generates negligible heat, around 0.3-0.4W during TX, easily dissipated by the board itself.
+The RAK4631 at 22 dBm generates negligible heat.
+Around 0.3 to 0.4W during TX, easily dissipated by the board itself.

 Regulatory Compliance